Ideology of the Chinese Communist Party: Role of the market

 Deng did not believe that the fundamental difference between the capitalist mode of production and the socialist mode of production was central planning versus free markets.
 He said, "A planned economy is not the definition of socialism, because there is planning under capitalism; the market economy happens under socialism, too.
 Planning and market forces are both ways of controlling economic activity".
+In his view, both state planning and market mechanisms were tools to liberate productivity, and that while a capitalist market economy is dominated by individualism, a socialist market economy would lead to common prosperity.

 Jiang Zemin supported Deng's thinking, and stated in a party gathering that it did not matter if a certain mechanism was capitalist or socialist, because the only thing that mattered was whether it worked.
 It was at this gathering that Jiang Zemin introduced the term socialist market economy, which replaced Chen Yun's "planned socialist market economy".
 In his report to the 14th National Congress Jiang Zemin told the delegates that the socialist state would "let market forces play a basic role in resource allocation".
 At the 15th National Congress, the party line was changed to "make market forces further play their role in resource allocation"; this line continued until the 3rd Plenary Session of the 18th Central Committee), when it was amended to "let market forces play a decisive role in resource allocation".
 Despite this, the 3rd Plenary Session of the 18th Central Committee upheld the creed "Maintain the dominance of the public sector and strengthen the economic vitality of the State-owned economy".

+Developmentalism

+In the Deng-era, the slogan "development [as] the only solid truth" was emphasized.
+Beginning in 1998, the CCP began to shift from a focus on pure developmentalism towards eco-developmentalism.
+Responding both to scientific evidence on the environment and increasing public pressure, the party began to re-formulate its ideology to recognize that the developmentalist approach during reform and opening up was not sustainable.
+The CCP began to use the terminology of environmental culture (huanjing wenhua) and ecological civilization.
+The 1998 floods were a significant factor in this changing focus.